Moderator: Super Moderators

 P.S.
 On Amber Rage...while it does have a nice ratio between roleplaying, combat and exploration, I've always felt that the moral choices, the dark fantasy elements in it were quite crude and heavy-handed.
 And if one of DA's major selling points is the moral, dark fantasy thing, this is a baaad way to introduce them.

-Users browsing this forum: Crazydwarf and 2 guests
+Users browsing this forum: Scott McFarland and 5 guests